-In 2015/16 we have continued to successfully deliver a balance of prevention, protection and emergency response services whilst targeting our resources based on a thorough risk assessment.
+In 2016/17 we have continued to successfully deliver a balance of prevention, protection and emergency response services whilst targeting our resources based on a thorough risk assessment.

-Emergency Cover Review changes have been completed with the creation of the USAR team and Day Crewing Plus at Bamber Bridge and Chorley, delivering a saving of £1.6m whilst maintaining response standards.
-Chorley Retained Duty System (RDS) team has also relocated to the new Chorley Fire Station.
-A new RDS team for Lancaster has been recruited and trained, and will go live in late 2016 replacing the existing second whole-time pump and delivering savings of £0.9m.
-Skelmersdale Fire Station will also move onto the Day Crewing Plus system at the start of the new financial year.
+The new RDS team for Lancaster went live in October 2016 replacing the existing second whole-time pump and delivering savings of £0.9m.
+Skelmersdale Fire Station also moved onto the Day Crewing Plus system at the start of the new financial year, taking the total to 11 stations operating this crewing system.